New Mutant Delta Plus Variant of Coronavirus Identified. All You Need To Know

 Well, Public Health England, in its latest report on coronavirus variants, said the Delta plus variant was identified in six genomes from India as of June 7.
 The health agency has confirmed the presence of a total of 63 genomes of the Delta variant with the new K417N mutation.

-However, the scientists are of the view that there is no immediate cause for concern in India as the new COVID variant’s incidence in the country is still low.
+Earlier, the scientists were of the view that there is no immediate cause for concern in India as the new COVID variant’s incidence in the country is still low.
+But now the Union Health Ministry has issued an advisory to the Chief Secretaries of Maharashtra, Madhya Pradesh, and Kerala, asking them to take up immediate containment measures.

-Vinod Scaria, a scientist at Delhi-based CSIR-Institute of Genomics and Integrative Biology (IGIB), said in a tweet on Sunday that, “One of the emerging variants is B.1.617.2.1 also known as AY.1 characterized by the acquisition of K417N mutation.”
+Vinod Scaria, a scientist at Delhi-based CSIR-Institute of Genomics and Integrative Biology (IGIB), had earlier said in a tweet that, “One of the emerging variants is B.1.617.2.1 also known as AY.1 characterized by the acquisition of K417N mutation.”

 He said that the formation of Delta plus variant was the result of a mutation in the spike protein of SARS-COV-2.
 It is the same spike protein which enables the virus to enter and infect human cells.
 However, he added, “The variant frequency for K417N is not much in India at this point in time.
 The sequences are mostly from Europe, Asia and America.”